 Login to Your Godaddy Account

-Since you register your domain from Godaddy, you need to login to your Godaddy account to change the nameserver.
+Since you register your domain from Godaddy, you need to login into your Godaddy account to change the nameserver.
 Don’t worry; it will not take more than a minute.

-As soon as you logged in, mostly you will be landed to your My Products section.
+As soon as you logged in, you will mostly land in your My Products section.
 There you will see your registered domains listed.

-Now click on the DNS button of your domain name, which we are going to change the nameserver value.
+Now click on the DNS button of your domain name, which we will change the nameserver value.

-If you haven’t changed the nameserver of your domain name, then your domain will be using the default nameserver details of GoDaddy.
+Suppose you haven’t changed the nameserver of your domain name.
+In that case, your domain will be using the default nameserver details of GoDaddy.

 Now, click on the Change button.